KishorMesh/Generic-Batch-Processor/README.md

 MIT

-## Docs
+## Documents
 Detailed documentaion about Akka.NET is available at [Akka.NET docs](http://getakka.net/).

 ## Tools / prerequisites
-- You should have some programming experience and familiarity with C#
+- You should have some programming experience and familiarity with C#, WPF, Akka.NET and Actor Model

 ## Author
 Vijaykumar Thombre